-The ICRG is a global leader in research and education on gambling disorder and responsible gambling.
-Since 1996, the ICRG (formerly the National Center for Responsible Gaming) has conducted rigorous competitions for research grant funds.
-The ICRG grants program is monitored by the Scientific Advisory Board, an independent panel of leading scientists with expertise in addiction and related topics.
-The Scientific Advisory Board plays a vital role by ensuring that the ICRG follows rigorous standards in awarding grants for only the highest quality research proposals.
-See page 12 for a list of current members.
+The ICRG awards grants on a competitive basis under the leadership of the Scientific Advisory Board.
+Composed of leading independent scientists with expertise in addiction and related topics, the Scientific Advisory Board plays a vital role by ensuring the ICRG follows rigorous standards in awarding grants for only the highest quality research proposals.
+The current roster of members is listed on page 12.